AIntervalCategory RΒΆ

 - +: (%, %) -> %

-creates the interval[inf x + inf y, sup x + sup y]
+x+ycreates the interval[inf x + inf y, sup x + sup y]. x+y creates an interval such that for anyuandvwith contains?(x,u) and contains?(y,v) it holds contains?(x+y,u+v).

 - +: (%, R) -> %